Updated on 2024-11-14 GMT+08:00

 You have prepared everything required for creating a dedicated load balancer.
 For details, see Dedicated Load Balancer Overview.

-• After a load balancer is created, the VPC cannot be changed.
-If you want to change the VPC, create a load balancer and select a different VPC.
+• After a dedicated load balancer is created, its VPC cannot be changed.
+If you want to change the VPC, create another load balancer and select a different VPC.

 • To ping the IP address of a dedicated load balancer, you need to add a listener to it.